 What is carpal tunnel syndrome?

 Carpal tunnel syndrome is a condition in which too much pressure is placed on the median nerve.
 The median nerve is a nerve that supplies sensation to your thumb, index, long, and ring fingers.
 It also activates the muscles at the base of the thumb.
 There nerve gets compressed as it passes through the carpal tunnel, which is the space in your wrist surrounded by your wrist bones and a crossing ligament(white structure in picture to the right).
-The median nerve, as well as nine tendons, pass through this space.
 Pressure on the nerve occurs secondary to fluid retention, swelling of tissue around the nerve, and inflammation.
 In many cases the cause is unknown.

 What are the symptoms of carpal tunnel syndrome?